-FBE and KLWA also deployed a buoy with six Onset HOBO® U-26 dissolved oxygen and temperature loggers at 2, 6, 8, 12, and 45 meters below the surface at the upper basin, as well as one Onset HOBO® U-26 dissolved oxygen and temperature logger and one Onset HOBO® U-24 conductivity logger at 2 meters below the surface at the lower basin (all recording at 15 minute intervals from 5/17-11/8/18).
-These depths equate to critical layers in the water column, which becomes thermally-stratified in summer at the upper basin.
+FBE and KLWA also deployed a buoy with six Onset HOBO® U-26 dissolved oxygen and temperature loggers at 2, 6, 8, 12, and 45 meters below the surface at the upper basin, as well as one Onset HOBO[®] U-26 dissolved oxygen and temperature logger and one Onset HOBO® U-24 conductivity logger at 2 meters below the surface at the lower basin (all recording at 15 minute intervals from 5/21-11/4/19).
+These depths equate to critical layers in the water column, which becomes thermally stratified in summer at the upper basin.
 Onset HOBO® temperature pendants were also deployed at 4, 14, 19, 25, 30, 35, and 40 meters below the surface at the upper basin and at 1 meter below the surface at the lower basin, recording temperature at 15 minute intervals continuously year-round (pendants were left over winter at 2, 4, 6, 10, 19, 30, and 40 meters below the surface at the upper basin and at 2 meters below the surface at the lower basin).
-The 1-meter temperature pendant at the lower basi lost (likely a boat strike) between the 8/15/18 and 9/24/18 maintenance checks, thus there are no data from 8/15-11/13/18; a replacement temperature pendant was redeployed at 1 meter below the surface at the lower basin on 11/13/18 by KLWA (Heinrich Wurm).
 The loggers were cleaned and downloaded during each sampling event.
-Logger data presented in the report shows interpolated data for the entire water column computed using R statistical programming.
+Logger data presented in the report shows data for the entire water column using R statistical software.
 These data will serve as a baseline for future comparisons of water quality to assess long-term changes in temperature and dissolved oxygen.
 Until more data are collected over the next few years to begin to account for interannual variability, no major conclusions or analyses can be made on this limited dataset aside from general patterns.

-For tributary monitoring, two sites (Great and Boulder Brooks) were sampled for dissolved oxygen, temperature, total phosphorus, pH, and E. coli.
-FBE also monitored water temperature and/or water level using continuous Onset HOBO® loggers at the lower basin, Kezar outlet stream, and seven tributaries to Kezar Lake: Beaver, Boulder, Bradley, Coffin, Great, Long Meadow, and Sucker Brooks.
+For tributary monitoring, three sites (Great, Beaver, and Boulder Brooks) were sampled for dissolved oxygen, temperature, total phosphorus, pH, and E. coli.
+FBE also monitored water temperature and/or water level using continuous Onset HOBO[®] loggers at the lower basin, Kezar outlet stream, and seven tributaries to Kezar Lake: Beaver, Boulder, Bradley, Coffin, Great, Long Meadow, and Sucker Brooks.